Restaurants Near Miracle Mile Museums

 Ray's restaurant serves Mediterranean food at indoor dining tables and outdoor patio seating.
 Stark Bar is directly adjacent and offers specialty drinks at the bar or in the outdoor patio.
 The two share a combined facility that is located in the back of the BP Grand Entrance plaza (behind the Urban Light lamppost exhibit and the ticket booth).

 Seasonal Kiosks at LACMA

 There are kiosks near the BP Grand Entrance plaza (same level as Ray's and Stark Bar) that sell snacks from C+M as well as lunch meals such as BBQ ribs.
 The kiosks are seasonal and subject to availability.

 There are some vending machines that offer snacks, candy, gum, sodas, and bottled water near the restrooms and picnic tables outside of Page Museum.

 Lunch Trucks on Wilshire Boulevard

-About a dozen lunch trucks line up on Wilshire Boulevard, across the street from LACMA, and between the Petersen and the Craft and Folk Art Museum.
+About a dozen lunch trucks line up on Wilshire Boulevard, across the street from LACMA, and between the Petersen and Craft Contemporary Museum.
 Offerings include gourmet meals, ethnic varieties and other specialty foods... as well as typical lunch truck fare such as burritos and sandwiches.